kailash-manasarovar/statement/docs/timeline/2024/june.md

 ![my speech](../../content/documents/speeches/my-speech.png)

 !!! important
-    - Running for election at the UK General Election in July 2024 for the Party of Women was a game changer for me, quite possibly a life saving act.
+    - Running for election at the UK General Election in July 2024 for the Party of women was a game changer for me, quite possibly a life saving act.
     - In one of the first messages in our long communication from July and over August, the hacker said "well I wasn't expecting that" with regards to it.

 ### Volunteers not what they seem